aws-samples/data-enablement-on-aws-examples/understand/data-lineage/spline-demo/README.md

 We can then write our Python script to retrieve, process and write data.
 We decorate our function to provide the lineage information to Spline.

-An example script is as below:
+An example script is as below, you can use this as a template and update information to read from and write to your Amazon S3 locations.
 ```python
 import sys
 import spline_agent